-No. If you have questions while you are outside the United States, your local U.S. Embassy or Consulate website is the best source of information.
-The National Passport Information Center number is meant to answer questions for passport customers applying in the United States.
+No. If you have questions while you are outside the United States, please visit your local U.S. embassy or consulate website for information.

 Can I pay with a personal check or money order outside the United States?

-No, U.S. Embassies and Consulates can only accept cash (local currency or U.S. dollars), or in some cases, credit cards.
-Please see the website of your embassy or consulate to confirm what forms of payment they are able to accept.
+No. U.S. embassies and consulates can only accept cash (local currency or U.S. dollars), or in some cases, credit cards.
+Please see the website of your embassy or consulate to confirm the forms of payment they accept.

 Can I pay extra for expedited service or shipping?

-On the application, can the permanent address the same as the mailing address?
+On the application, can the permanent address be the same as the mailing address?

 Does my ‘Emergency Contact’ have to be somebody in the United States?

-No. It doesn’t have to be somebody in the United States, especially if you live permanently outside the United States.
+No. Your emergency contact does not have to be somebody in the United States, especially if you live permanently outside the United States.

-Please note: Currently, the online Form Filler does not allow you to enter an emergency contact that lives outside the United States.
-If your emergency contact lives outside the United States, please leave this field blank when completing the form online and write it in after it's printed.
+Please note: Currently, the online Form Filler does not allow you to enter an address outside the United States.
+If your emergency contact lives outside the United States, please leave this field blank when completing the form online and write it in after printing.

 How will I receive my passport if I am outside the United States?